 My first million, sadly only in Indonesian Rupiah

 Previously, I would just stuff this into an envelope and try to remember it for a future trip.
-After several years of this, I had a drawer full of envelopes, and I realized I should try to organize this more efficiently.
+After several years of this, I had a drawer full of envelopes, and realized I need to organize this more efficiently.
 I did some research, and found a somewhat related post on the excellent Australian Business Traveler site.
 The Moleskine folder that was suggested looks much prettier than my solution, but I’m happy with what I have and ultimately needed more pockets than those provided.
 I visited a local office supply store to find this.
-Given one of the current hot topics in the miles/points world, I was happy to have a reason to visit Office Depot.

 A plastic pocket file.
 Intended for coupons or index cards.

-I also picked up some small envelopes, and then made an envelope for each of the various currencies I had then filed them by destination.
+I also picked up some small envelopes.
+Each currency filed in an envelope, then filed them by destination.

-After making up this system of envelope for each currency, then filed by name, I felt a little bit like the anal-retentive man from the Saturday Night Live skit from many years ago.
+Making up this system of envelope for each currency, with each country filed by name.
+I felt like the anal-retentive man from the Saturday Night Live skit from many years ago.
 I’m really dating myself here, but a quick search yielded this video and made me laugh.
 Hope it will do the same for you.
 I don’t think I’ve gone quite so far.
 At least I have a nice compact place to find my foreign currency for future trips.
-Its a huge improvement compared with what I did before.
+It is a huge improvement compared with what I did before.

 How do you keep track of currency from your international travels?